apache/incubator-retired-pirk/releasing.md

 3. `mvn -Psigned_release release:perform -Darguments="-DskipTests"`
 * This command will generate the artifacts and push them to the [Nexus repo](https://repository.apache.org/#stagingRepositories).
 If you would like to perform a dry run first (without pushing the artifacts to the repo), add the arg `-DdryRun=true`

 The candidate release artifacts can be found in the [Nexus staging repo](https://repository.apache.org/#stagingRepositories).
-Log in with your Apache creds; the candidate release artifacts are found in `orgapachepirk-1001`.
+Log in with your Apache creds; the candidate release artifacts are found in `orgapachepirk-1001` (the appended number may be different).

 The candidate artifacts can also be found in the `target` folder of your local branch.

+NOTE: If you are performing a source-only release, please remove all artifacts from the staging repo except for the .zip file containing the source and the javadocs jar file.
+In the Nexus GUI, you can right click on each artifact to be deleted and then select 'Delete'.

 ### Validate the Release Candidate ###